StellaHalf/kyutile/README.md

 | `p`          | `pick`                                             |

 The argument, used only for the move bindings, can be input using numbers, and cleared with the `Esc` key.

+## Development

+For bug reports or reasonable feature requests, you can use issues or ask me directly.
+I won't invest too much time into actively maintaining this project but quality pull requests are possiblle.
+To that end, you can fork and clone the `dev` branch and run it locally with `cargo run --release`.

+Potential future updates could include:
+- custom keybinds and aliases via a local config file
+- more shapes, potentially custom shapes with rudimentary formula parsing
+- better documentation
+- UI improvements